DIRECTOR: Sue Hoskins

 - Only players who play on a team during pool play will be eligible to play on that same team during championship play.

-- Time: There will be four (4) quarters of Ten (10) minutes each with a stopped clock.
-In the last two minutes of each half, the clock will stop in accordance with normal basketball rules.
-Exception: running clock will be used during the last two minutes of the half if there is greater than a 15-point spread.
+- Time: There will be four (4) quarters of ten (10) minutes each with a stopped clock.
+Exception: running clock will be used during the last two minutes of the game if there is greater than a 15-point spread.

 - Time-Outs: Each team is allowed three (3) full 1-minute time-outs and two (2) 20-second time-outs per game.
 Each team will receive one (1) additional full time-out for any overtime (regardless of number of OT periods).